 [VIDEO] Top 25 Cost Accounting Interview Questions with Sample Answers: ► Subscribe for more useful videos

 10. What Do You Understand by a Cost Centre?

 What normally comes into many people’s minds whenever one mentions a cost center is a place or machine.
-However, this can either be a location, person, or equipment that ascertains costs and uses the data for cost control.
+However, this can be a location, person, or equipment that ascertains costs and uses the data for cost control.

 The business is usually divided into relevant parts where costs can be conveniently charged.
 These are cumulatively known as cost centers.
-When coming up with a cost center, the business may consider how work is divided in the organization, availability of information, communication aids, and the relevant management policies.
+When coming up with a cost center, the business may consider how work is divided in the organization, the availability of information, communication aids, and the relevant management policies.

 11. Now That You Have Defined a Cost Centre, What Are Some of Its Utilities?